gm2552/northstar-space-demo/README.md

 Configuration repository for NorthStar Space Apps demo.
 This repository contains configuration in various folders and branches that include initial bootstrapping configuration as well as GitOps based configurations.

+## Installation

+This demo is split into phases each with increasing levels of automation.
+Please see the

 ## Repository Content

 This repository consists of multiple branches where each branch serves a specific configuration role.

 * main - Consists of the application workload.yaml files as well as service configuration that may be incorporated later on into `space` templates.
+* deliverables-test - Consists of carvel `package` and `packageinstall` resources to install the workloads into run clusters or a `space`

 ### Main Branch